Darío Benedetto: Boca Juniors

 On 6 June 2016, Benedetto joined Boca Juniors.
 On 25 September, he scored a hat-trick in a 4–1 win against Quilmes at La Bombonera.
 Although resisted at first, he was the MVP that lead Boca Juniors to is 32nd national title.

 On 19 November 2017, Benedetto ruptured his ACL in a match against Racing Club.
 He was subsequently ruled out for six months.
 Benedetto scored 30 goals in 34 appearances across his first two Superliga campaigns with Boca but was on target just twice in 15 outings in 2018–19 after returning from the knee and Achilles injuries.

 Marseille

 On 5 August 2019, Benedetto signed a four-year deal with Ligue 1 side Olympique de Marseille for a reported fee of €14 million.
 He was given the number 9 shirt.
 Benedetto scored his first goal as a Marseille player in the first half of a match against OGC Nice on 28 August 2019.

 Loan to Elche

 On 19 August 2021, Benedetto joined La Liga side Elche on a loan deal.

 Later career

-On 21 January 2022, Benedetto returned to Boca Juniors.
-On 19 July 2024, Benedetto and Boca Juniors parted ways by mutual agreement.
+In January 2022, Benedetto returned to Boca Juniors.
+In July 2024, Benedetto and Boca Juniors parted ways by mutual agreement.

-On 13 September 2024, Benedetto joined Mexican club Querétaro.
+In September 2024, Benedetto joined Mexican club Querétaro.
 In January 2025, Benedetto signed with Olimpia of Paraguay.
 Five months later, Benedetto and Olimpia parted ways by mutual agreement.

-On 12 June 2025, Benedetto returned to Argentina to sign for Newell's Old Boys.
+In June 2025, Benedetto returned to Argentina to sign for Newell's Old Boys.
+After 3 months and no goals with the club, his contract was rescinded in October.

+In January 2026, Benedetto joined Ecuadorean club Barcelona S.C.
+In 11 league appearances, he would score 5 goals.